Interviewed by Kelly Bembry Midura.

 Thirdly, I received a Cox Foundation grant after I launched.
 One has to demonstrate a serious plan and put in 25% of their own funds in order to receive a grant, which I think is fair.
 That grant helped me to pay for online courses.

-Lastly, I will always be grateful to the mentoring, cheerleading, and support I received from all of my dear friends and colleagues from my time in FLO!
+Lastly, I will always be grateful to the mentoring, cheerleading, and support I received from all of my dear friends and colleagues from my time in GCLO!

-What do I think FLO could do to support other spouses?
+What do I think GCLO could do to support other spouses?

 I think that the landscape is always evolving, and what works for one does not always work for another.
 But I really love the concept of the Cox Foundation grants – show a serious plan, invest in it yourself, and then some financial support can come your way.
 To me, it’s equitable – no matter where you are in the world, the chance to get assistance is based on the spouse’s own initiative.